-Property, plant and equipment (PP&E) are recognized at cost, and then measured at cost less accumulated depreciation and accumulated impairment.
+Property, plant and equipment are recognized at cost, and then measured at cost less accumulated depreciation and accumulated impairment.

-PP&E in the course of construction are carried at cost, less any recognized impairment loss.
+Property, plant and equipment in the course of construction are carried at cost, less any recognized impairment loss.
 Cost includes professional fees and borrowing costs eligible for capitalization.
-Such assets are classified into the appropriate categories of PP&E and subject to depreciation when completed and ready for intended use.
+Such assets are classified to the appropriate categories of property, plant and equipment and subject to depreciation when completed and ready for intended use.

-Except for freehold land which is not depreciated, the depreciation of PP&E is separately calculated using the straight-line method over the useful life of each significant part.
+Except for freehold land which is not depreciated, the depreciation of property, plant and equipment is separately calculated using the straight-line method over the useful life of each significant part.
 The Company at least reviews the estimated useful lives, residual values and depreciation method at the end of each reporting period, with the effect of any changes in estimates accounted for on a prospective basis.

-Upon disposal of PP&E, the difference between the net sales proceeds and the carrying amount of the asset is recognized in profit or loss.
+Upon disposal of property, plant and equipment, the difference between the net sales proceeds and the carrying amount of the asset is recognized in profit or loss.

 g.
-Investment properties
+Investment Properties

-Investment property is properties held to earn rental and/or for capital appreciation, including properties that are under construction for the above stated purposes.
+Investment property is properties held to earn rental and/or for capital appreciation, including properties qualified to the definition of investment property and is under progress in construction.
 Investment property also includes land held for future use that is currently undetermined.

-Investment property is initially measured at cost, including transaction costs.
+Self-owned investment property is initially measured at cost, including transaction costs.
 Subsequent to initial recognition, investment property is measured at cost less accumulated depreciation and accumulated impairment loss.

-Depreciation of investment properties is recognized using the straight-line method.
+Depreciation of investment properties is recognized using the straight-line method